 Want Clearer Skin?
 These Are the Best Foods to Eat—and the Worst

 "Protein is made up of amino acids, the building blocks of muscle and skin that help to repair and rebuild both," explains Peacock.
-Making sure you have enough protein in your diet can help ensure that your skin is more effectively able to turn over its cells, says Dr. Haley, leaving it firmer, stronger, and healthier.
-While lean meats are a top protein source, people who prefer to follow a vegan and vegetarian diet can also get protein from nuts, seeds, lentils, and beans, says Peacock.
+Making sure you have enough protein in your diet can help ensure that your skin is more effectively able to turn over its cells, says Haley, leaving it firmer, stronger, and healthier.
+Although lean meats are a top protein source, people who prefer to follow a vegan or a vegetarian diet can also get protein from nuts, seeds, lentils, and beans, says Peacock.
 And if you eat fish, load up on wild salmon.
-It contains those good-for-your skin fatty acids, plus also astaxanthin (say that three times fast).
-"This comes from the krill that the salmon eat and is what gives the fish its bright pink color," explains Dr. Haley.
+It contains those good-for-your-skin fatty acids, plus also astaxanthin (say that three times fast).
+"This comes from the krill that the salmon eat and is what gives the fish its bright pink color," explains Haley.
 "When you eat the salmon, this astaxanthin imparts that same type of healthy, rosy glow to your skin."
-One caveat: Make sure it's wild salmon, since farm-raised salmon doesn't contain astaxanthin.
+One caveat: Make sure it's wild salmon, as farm-raised salmon doesn't contain astaxanthin.

 Colorful Fruits & Veggies

 Taste the rainbow.
-The brighter and more colorful the fruits and veggies on your plate, the larger the array of various phytonutrients and phytochemicals you're getting, says Dr. Haley.
-“All of these bright colors are made from photosynthesis, where the veggies take energy from the sun.
+The brighter and more colorful the fruits and veggies on your plate, the larger the array of various phytonutrients and phytochemicals you're getting, Haley notes.
+"All of these bright colors are made from photosynthesis, where the veggies take energy from the sun.
 They give the mitochondria—the powerhouses of your skin cells—this same type of energy, making your complexion look vibrant and healthy," she adds.
-You really can't go wrong with any type of fruit or veggie, though for added benefit pick ones high in vitamin C. "This is a hugely important vitamin for skin health, since it promotes the production of collagen," explains Peacock.
+You really can't go wrong with any type of fruit or veggie.
+However, for added benefit pick ones high in vitamin C. "This is a hugely important vitamin for skin health since it promotes the production of collagen," explains Peacock.
 (As a quick reminder, collagen is the protein responsible for firm, youthful skin.
 More collagen equals fewer wrinkles.)
 Red peppers, kiwi, strawberries, and Brussels sprouts are all high in this superstar vitamin.

-While the occasional drink or two isn't going to do you any harm, excessive and regular drinking can take a major toll on your skin.
+Sure, the occasional drink or two isn't going to do you any harm, but excessive and regular drinking can take a major toll on your skin.
 It all goes back to your liver, the organ responsible for detoxification.
-"When your liver is overloaded from cleaning out all the toxins in alcohol, everything gets backed up," says Dr. Haley.
-In the skin this can manifest as a dull and sallow tone, as well as excess puffiness, since lymphatic drainage slows down when the liver isn't working well.
-Not to mention that alcohol is also dehydrating, leaving your complexion looking and feeling dry, and that many alcoholic drinks are also high in sugar.
-When you are drinking, be sure to alternate drinks with a glass of water, or opt for drinks like wine spritzers, which are slightly diluted, suggests Haley.
+"When your liver is overloaded from cleaning out all the toxins in alcohol, everything gets backed up," says Haley.
+In the skin, this can manifest as a dull and sallow tone, as well as excess puffiness, as lymphatic drainage slows down when the liver isn't working well.
+Not to mention that alcohol is also dehydrating, leaving your complexion looking and feeling dry and that many alcoholic drinks are also high in sugar.
+When you are drinking, be sure to alternate drinks with a glass of water, or opt for drinks such as wine spritzers, which are slightly diluted, suggests Haley.

-Both Dr. Haley and Peacock point out that dairy induces inflammation, which is no good for your entire body, but particularly the skin.
-"Dairy consumption has also been linked to acne, both because of the inflammatory connection and for hormonal reasons," adds Dr. Haley.
-Both experts agree that it's best to limit dairy consumption as much as possible; Peacock suggests keeping it to one serving a day or only eating it every other day, while Dr. Haley is a fan of alternate "milks" such as almond, oat, or coconut.
+Both Haley and Peacock point out that dairy induces inflammation, which is no good for your entire body, but particularly the skin.
+"Dairy consumption has also been linked to acne, both because of the inflammatory connection and for hormonal reasons," adds Haley.
+Both experts agree that it's best to limit dairy consumption as much as possible.
+Peacock suggests keeping it to one serving a day or only eating it every other day, and Haley is a fan of alternate "milks" such as almond, oat, or coconut.